 Sometimes managing GMB or GBP profiles is too time-consuming for business owners or marketing managers.
 If you need help optimizing or even creating your GMB profile(s) for franchise SEO, it’s best to reach out to the experts.

 At Markitors, we focus on getting your local SEO results, so you can focus on what you do best — running your business.
-We offer a range of local SEO services, including GMB optimization and management, to help you reach your sales goals.
+We offer a range of local SEO services, including GMB optimization and management for operations with multiple locations, to help you reach your sales goals.

 Feel free to contact us with any GMB profile questions.
 We’d be more than happy to help.
 Or, if you need more information first, learn more about 15 Easy Steps to Optimize a Google My Business Listing.